hyoono/hyoono/README.md

 I am Joshua Fil V. Evasco, a 2nd Year Bachelor of Science in Information Technology student at Mapúa Malayan Colleges Laguna.

 ## Tidbits About Me 1️⃣0️⃣1️⃣ (As of December 22, 2023)
-- Currently serving as one of the SSC Representatives of CCIS Student Council 👯👯
+- Currently serving as one of the SSC Representatives of MMCL-CCIS Student Council 👯👯
 - Currently serving as the Events Staff Manager of the Mapúa Malayan Colleges Laguna - Supreme Student Council. 🧑‍🎓🧑‍🎓
 - A tinkerer (usually breaks open and fixes stuff) 🔧🔧
 - Semi-daily drives Linux (Kali Linux), Windows (tiny10), and macOS (Sonoma) on one HP ProBook 440 G4 Laptop (Bare metal, no Virtualization) 💻